Hope of Israel Ministries (Ecclesia of YEHOVAH):

 But why all the confusion?

 Who Yeshua was is clearly indicated in the pages of the Bible.
 It has been there for centuries.
 While Christians were busily excommunicating and killing each other over the questions of who the Messiah was, the answer has been in the pages of Bible, and that explanation is not in harmony with what is taught by most churches today.
-The Messiah is not the second person in a Trinity, and YEHOVAH God did not create him -- he was the COMPLETELY HUMAN MAN that YEHOVAH God chose as His messenger and sacrifice for the sins of Israel and, by extension, the world!
+The Messiah is not the second person in a Trinity, and YEHOVAH God did not create him -- he was the COMPLETELY HUMAN MAN that YEHOVAH God chose as His messenger and sacrifice for the sins of Israel!

 What Did the Early Church Believe?

-According to Jewish thought of the early 1st century, what the expected Messiah must accomplish is formidable.
+According to Judahite thought of the early 1st century, what the expected Messiah must accomplish is formidable.
 He must help to overthrow foreign authority, establish an independent Israelite state, be the Davidic king and, with YEHOVAH's help, usher in an era of universal peace, establishing the universal rule of YEHOVAH God -- the Kingdom of YEHOVAH God.
-During this time the wicked will be eradicated and the righteous will be rewarded.
-The righteous dead will suddenly reappear and the world will experience a peace never before realized, and all humanity will acknowledge and worship the ONE true God.
+During this time the wicked of Israel will be eradicated and the righteous will be rewarded.
+The righteous dead of Israel will suddenly reappear and the world will experience a peace never before realized, and all humanity will acknowledge and worship the ONE true God.

 This was the messianic dream of ancient Israel, and it had fantastic appeal.
 Writes Barrie Wilson --